ArkadeepAcharya/Clone/README.md

 # Clone
-This is a AirBnb clone that I am trying to make using react There is some issue with the CSS file please contribute to make it better
+This is a AirBnb clone that I am trying to make using react There is some issue with the CSS file please contribute to make it better and add some more features